unoplatform/hd-docs/hot-design-getstarted-guide.md

 ### Toolbox

-Located on the upper-left side, the **[Toolbox](xref:Uno.HotDesign.Toolbox)** panel provides a categorized list of available controls you can use in your application, including available custom and third-party UI controls.
+On the upper-left side, the **[Toolbox](xref:Uno.HotDesign.Toolbox)** panel provides a categorized list of available controls you can use in your application, including custom and third-party UI controls.
 It features a search bar for quickly finding specific controls, which you can drag and drop directly onto the canvas or the **[Elements](xref:Uno.HotDesign.Elements)** panel for easy integration into your design.

 [➜ Learn more about the Toolbox panel](xref:Uno.HotDesign.Toolbox)